I’m sure your book is lovely.

 Is your goal to raise kind and brilliant kids?

-We are not here to sell books.
+I am not here to sell books.

 While it does occasionally happen, you are unlikely to see a bump in book sales after being featured on BFL.
 When we’re in cahoots, everything goes above-board with transparency.
 Our goal is to dismantle the kyriarchy, not placate the status quo.